Locations:

 How is ocular rosacea diagnosed?

-Your healthcare provider will diagnose ocular rosacea with a physical exam.
-Make sure you tell them about all the symptoms you’ve felt, even if they get better before your appointment.
+A healthcare provider or eye care specialist will diagnose ocular rosacea with a physical exam and eye exam.
+They’ll examine your skin and eyes.
+They might check your vision, too.
+Tell your provider about all the symptoms you’ve felt, even if they got better before your appointment.

-Your symptoms, medical history and whether you’ve noticed any triggers are the only way to diagnose ocular rosacea, so every detail you share can help your provider diagnose your issues correctly.
+Your symptoms, medical history and any triggers you’ve noticed are the only way to diagnose ocular rosacea, so every detail you share can help your provider diagnose it correctly.

 Management and Treatment

-• Warm compresses on your eyes both during and right after bathing.
+• Putting warm compresses on your eyes (especially during and right after bathing).

 • Doxycycline (an antibiotic pill).